StevenPeutz/Disinformation-NLP/README.md

 <br>
 ## About this project
 This study uses a 6 x 7 x 4 design in terms of embeddings, models and test sets.
 Resulting in 42 NLP architectures, each tested on 4 noise<sup>1</sup> levels.
 It is focussed around the ['MAIN'](https://github.com/StevenPeutz/Disinformation-NLP/blob/master/MAIN.ipynb) notebook. <br>
 (Larger 'embedding dedicated' notebooks can be found in the 'xxxx' folder.
-These notebooks use longer (less reduction) texts and the full unsampled datasets to obtain the most accuracte results if needed).
+These notebooks use longer (less reduction) texts and the full unsampled datasets to obtain the most accuracte results if needed).<br>
+The primary 0 hypothesis was tested and rejectred using simple t-tests as detailed in the accompanying paper, but further statistical analysis related to the secondary hypotheses (Friedman tests with Nemenyi post-hoc tests) can be found [here](https://github.com/StevenPeutz/Disinformation-NLP/blob/master/Friedman%26Nemenyi_posthoc.ipynb).
 <br>
 <br>
 **Embeddings:**